 Psychological effects from permanent loss of a breast.

-Loss of sensation in the breast area or nipple area because nerves in the breast skin, nipple, and areola are damaged or removed during mastectomy.
+Loss of sensation in the breast or nipple area because nerves in the breast skin, nipple, and areola are damaged or removed during mastectomy.

 Additional surgeries to reconstruct your breast after mastectomy may be needed, even if you have immediate reconstruction.